 Why you need processes

-Core processes allow your team to focus on delivering the elements of their work that require their knowledge, creativity and intuition (rather than having to focus too much of their time on administration, or needing to frequently “reinvent the wheel” when delivering repetitive tasks).
+Core processes allow your team to focus on delivering the elements of their work that require their knowledge, creative design and intuition (rather than having to focus too much of their time on administration, or needing to frequently “reinvent the wheel” when delivering repetitive tasks).
 They also make it much easier to train new team members on “how your department gets things done”.

 Creating, assessing and measuring the effectiveness of internal processes is an essential part of building a successful marketing department.
 However, before you can do this, you must first have a set of processes in place — and make sure they are being followed.